-To understand what an application does, you can click the app name to view a description of the app and any of the app settings in the Application View field.
+Click the app name to view a description of the app and any of the app settings in the Application View field.
 Clicking the Enable button will enable the app.
 If the app is not part of the ownCloud installation, it will be downloaded from the app store, installed and enabled.